-Visit your local rental center and get a power rake.
+Next step in how to repair your lawn: Visit your local rental center and get a power rake.
 Don't worry, it's not as bad as it sounds -- many models are as easy to handle as the average lawn mower.
 To save yourself frustration, ask the clerk to show you how to adjust the blades.

 You want to leave just the barest layer (about 1/4 inch) of thatch on the ground.
 Then rake off the remaining debris and compost it.
 You'll know you've raked enough when you see equal amounts bare soil and dead grass stems.
 Then spread a thin layer of compost over the soil and rake it in evenly.

-Now it's time to plant.
+Now it's time to plant your lawn.
 If you're using seed, follow the instructions on the package to determine how much seed to use.
 This is important: Not enough, and your lawn will be thin and scraggly.
 To make the seed application uniform, spread half the seed in a north/south direction, then turn around and apply the other half in an east/west direction.
 This will lessen the likelihood that you'll end up with bare spots.

 If you're installing sprigs or plugs, it's just a matter of digging little holes and plopping the plants in place.
 Cut a small trench for sprigging and using a transplanter tool for plugs.
 You can usually buy this little tool from the same place you purchased the plugs.

-Deter New Weeds
+Deter New Weeds in the Lawn

-When everything is planted, your task is to keep the area moist.
+When everything is planted, your task is to keep the repaired lawn moist.
 For the first week or so after planting, be sure the soil does not go dry.
 After the grass is up and growing, it's like the story of the three bears: You don't want the area too dry or too soggy, but just moist.
 This may mean watering a couple of times a day early on (for short, five-minute applications).
 Over time, you can go to a once-a-day watering for 10 or 15 minutes.
 It's important that the moisture be applied evenly so that your seed doesn't wash away, creating bare spots.